Answer all the questions

 Topic: Tax Incidence

-⭐ If the seller bears more of the tax burden, it means that consumers are sensitive to price changes.
-This suggests that demand is elastic, and consumers reduce their purchases more when prices rise due to taxes.
+If the seller pays more of the tax, it means that buyers are sensitive to price changes.
+This shows that demand is elastic, which means that people will buy less when the price increases because of the tax.

 Explanation: